-Where countries have an interest in accessing support from the NDC Partnership, the NDC Partnership Support Unit and the Hub will collaborate to support the development of Partnership Plans in the Pacific region.
+The NDC Partnership, the NDC Partnership Support Unit (NDCP SU) and the Hub will collaborate closely.
+The NDCP SU will support the development of Partnership Plans in the Pacific region, where of interest to countries.

-The Partnership Plan is a planning and mobilization tool used to organize and harmonize support activities of NDC Partnership members and in-country stakeholders, as well as a country's own activities, that contribute toward the implementation and achievement of the NDC, generally structured along the Value Chain of Services.
+The Partnership Plan is a planning and mobilization tool used to organise and harmonise support activities of NDC Partnership members and in-country stakeholders, as well as a country's own activities, that contribute toward the implementation and achievement of the NDC, generally structured along the Value Chain of Services.